-Move to a LRI for a maximum of 2 more months, where he or she will get assistance in finding a place to live, and generally in transitioning to financial assistance if needed.
-These 2 months can be prolonged for one month, or in exceptional cases for up to 3 months; or
+- Move to an LRI for a maximum of 2 more months, where he or she will get assistance in finding a place to live, and generally in transitioning to financial assistance if needed.
+These 2 months can be prolonged for one month, or in exceptional cases for up to 3 months; or - Leave the shelter, for example to stay with family or friends.
+In this case Fedasil will provide him or her with food cheques worth 120 € per child and 280 € per adult.
+This has to cover the purchase of food for one month, the time limit within which the PCSW has to decide on the granting of financial assistance.